Calliope-Quality/TestRail_AI_Validator/README.md

+This repository falls under the larger Project Calliope

 Overview

 This Python notebook contains tools and utilities designed to integrate with TestRail and OpenAI APIs.
 The main functionalities include: